Create a targeted direct mail campaign, assign packages to audience segments, and export a clean mailing list for production.

 What you’ll see

-You created a direct mail campaign, assigned packages by audience segment, and exported a clean, production-ready mailing list for fulfillment.
+You created a direct mail campaign, assigned packages by segment, and exported a production-ready mailing list for fulfillment.

 Next steps

-- Use Experiment in your next campaign to A/B test packages and improve response rates.
+- Use Split for A/B Test in your next campaign to A/B test packages and improve response rates.

-- Update File layouts so your CSV columns match your print vendor’s current requirements.
+- Update File layouts when your vendor’s column requirements change.

 Notes and limits

-- Exports always use the File layout configuration at the moment you run them.
+- Exports use the File layout configuration at the moment you run them.

-- If you change a layout, re-export the campaign to get updated columns.
+- If you change a layout, re-export to get updated columns.

-- Counts can change if audience definitions update before you export again.
+- Counts can change if your audience definitions update before you export again.

 - Large audiences may take longer to export.
-Wait until the export completes before sending files to your vendor.
+Wait for completion before sending files to your vendor.